 Most firms report their own complaints data to us but some firms in the same group report their complaints data jointly.
 Column 3 shows whether a firm has included any other firms in its complaints figures.
 Where a firm has included other firms in its figures, these are listed in the Main return Joint reporters and consumer credit Joint reporters tabs.

 More information about what products fit into each product group is available in the notes tab in the downloadable spreadsheet.
 Firms that reported fewer than 500 complaints in the period are not included.
 Their data is included in the aggregate statistics but it is not broken down by firm.

 Using the data

 Good complaints-handling practices may be indicated by:

-- A low volume of complaints compared to the scale of business undertaken.
-In addition to the new information we are publishing, some firms publish additional information on their websites to help you understand the number of complaints they receive in relation to the size of their business (eg the number of complaints per account or the number of complaints per policy).
+- Firms receiving a low volume of complaints compared to the amount of business undertaken.
+In addition to our published data, some firms self-publish further information on their websites to help consumers understand the total number of complaints received in relation to the size of the firm, for example, the number of complaints per account or the number of complaints per policy.

-- A low percentage of complaints upheld by the ombudsman service.
-The percentage of complaints that are upheld refers to complaints where it has agreed (either wholly or partly) with the consumer, accepted their complaint and told the firm to put matters right (such as by paying redress).
+- Firms have a low percentage of complaints upheld by the Ombudsman service.
+The percentage of complaints upheld refers to where the firm has agreed (either wholly or partly) with the consumer, accepted the consumers complaint and told the firm to put matters right (such as by paying redress).
 For information on the percentage of complaints it upheld, see its complaints data.